michaeldiniz/U-NET-4DS-Forward-Modelling/README.md

 # U-Net for 4D seismic Forward Modeling

 In this repository, we address the challenges associated with conventional 4D seismic forward modeling, specifically its time-intensive nature and significant computational resource consumption.
-Using hte scripts available in this repository, it is possible to develop a proxy model for 4D seismic forward modeling using the U-Net encoder-decoder (a class of machine learning architecture).
+Using the scripts available in this repository, it is possible to develop a proxy model for 4D seismic forward modeling using the U-Net encoder-decoder (a class of machine learning architecture).
 The main objective of this proxy model is to enhance the efficiency of reservoir model calibration through the reservoir data assimilation method.

 ## 1. Install the dependencies